alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

 DEM coregistration is an important step in improving the quality of a DEM by eliminating horizontal shift and vertical bias.
 However, it can be time-consuming, particularly for large datasets and global applications such as the SNOWDEPTH project.

 In the past few months, I have found that the implementation of NuthKaab coregistration in xDEM is not fast enough for ICESat-2 datasets.
-As a result, I have developed a new method called 'Gradient Descending Coregistration,' which works similarly to ICP (Iterative Closest Point) but is significantly faster.
+As a result, I have developed a new method called 'Gradient descent Coregistration,' which works similarly to ICP (Iterative Closest Point) but is significantly faster.
 I am eager to receive professional input to make this method more robust and useful for others.

 The purpose of this section is:
-- to compare the performance of NuthKaab coregistration and 'Gradient Descending Coregistration' on ICESat-2 datasets.
+- to compare the performance of NuthKaab coregistration and 'Gradient descent Coregistration' on ICESat-2 datasets.
-- In addition, I will consider the possibility of extending 'Gradient Descending Coregistration' to other scenarios beyond ICESat-2 point coregistration.
+- In addition, I will consider the possibility of extending 'Gradient descent Coregistration' to other scenarios beyond ICESat-2 point coregistration.
 - Finally, I will explore the footprint problem: should I treat the point measurements of ICESat-2 as a footprint (zonal statistics) or using point interpolation.